pazamelin/sutf/README.md

-# sutf
+# simple unit test framework
-## simple unit test framework created for the sake of some C++ practice; currently in developemt, thus stable work is not guaranteed.
+## created for the sake of some C++ practice; currently in development, thus stable work is not guaranteed.

 ## Assertions: